 - Easily access and distribute digital assets

 - Streamline marketing efforts

 Congratulations!
 You’ve made it into the technical jargon insiders’ club.
-Now that you’re fluent in acronym soup, you can better understand how these systems might help your company.
-In the next article in the series we will discuss what systems make the most sense for businesses in various industries and at various stages of growth.
+Now that you have an overview of the distinct roles these systems serve, you can better understand how they might help your company.
+In the next article in the series I will cover which systems make the most sense for businesses in various industries and at various stages of growth.

 If you’re looking for how to utilize these systems for your organization, we can help out with the ecommerce strategy.
 We are both a Magento and Shopify Agency and capable of handling any one of these integrations end-to-end.